-- 210 were a bus stop near the Physicum roof (Proof) is located in the and Physicum 4th-floor laboratory with inlets set up through a hole in the wall approximately 15 m from the ground.
-Two AE51 sensors were set up in this location inside on a table in a stable air conditioned laboratory space.
+190 The deployment locations are described in Table 2.
+In some locations, two sensors were deployed for redundancy and the possibility of applying the dualspot correction.
+Physicum roof (Proof) is located in the Physicum 4th floor laboratory with inlets set up through a hole in the wall approximately 15 m from the ground.
+Two AE51 sensors were set up in this location inside on a table in a stable air-conditioned laboratory space.
 On ground level (Pground), near the laboratory, resides a gas storage.
-A MA200 sensor was deployed there in a weatherproof B&W Type 3000 box approximately 1.5 m above the ground.
+A MA200 sensor was deployed there in a weatherproof B&W Type 3000 box approximately 1.5 m above the 195 ground.
 On the road, next to these two locations, resides a bus stop.
-On-) locations on a small road.
-The FMI parking lot in the middle of the FMI roof - 215 (Froof), a MA350 was deployed in a similar B&W Type 3000 box.
+On the FMI roof ( $F{roof}$ ), a MA350 was deployed in a similar B&W Type 3000 box.
 The height was approximately 18 m above the ground.
 The deployment was done by strapping the box to wooden fencing surrounding a rooftop patio.
-On the ground level-FMI ground (Fground) two Observair sensors (OBS1 and OBS2) were deployed in the inside of a bike shed 1.5 m above the ground.
+On the ground level (Fground) two Observair sensors (OBS1 and OBS2) were deployed in the inside of a bike shed 1.5 m above the ground.
 A box provided by the sensor developer was used, which is analogous to the B&W Type 3000.
-MAAP continued measuring at SMEAR III during the whole deployment with the same setup as in the intercomparisons.
-Next to these three locations is - 220 the FMI parking lot.
-The and the SMEARIII{ground} locations.
-The last location was the, Kumpula botanical garden (BG{ground}).
+MAAP continued measuring at SMEAR III during the whole deployment 200 with the same setup as in the intercomparisons.
+Next to these three locations is the FMI parking lot.
+The last location was the Kumpula botanical garden (BGground).
 Two Observair sensors (OBS3 and OBS4) were deployed here in B&W Type 3000 box by attaching the box to a tree at a height of 1.5 m.
-Overall the roof and ground pairings can be used to compare the vertical profiles of their respective locations.) has minimal traffic.
+Overall the roof and ground pairings can be used to compare the vertical profiles of their respective locations.
 The sensors were flow calibrated during the measurement campaign and the timing and results are outlined in the supplement.